ngson2000/hatbox/README.md

 ## Installation

-*Prerequisites: Vagrant should be installed and working on your system.
-If it is not, see: [Prerequisites - Vagrant](#prerequisites---vagrant) section below.*
+*Prerequisites: Vagrant should be installed and working on your system with NFS file sharing.
+If it is not, see: [Prerequisites](#prerequisites) section below.*

 ### Step 1: Clone the Vagrant-Behat Repo